Seeed-Studio/wiki-documents/docs/Wio-Terminal-USBCLIENT-MIDI.md

 ## Obtaining Results

-In this case, ReScreen is connected to my Macbook and use `Audio MIDI Setup` app that comes along with macOS to test.
+In this case, Wio Terminal is connected to my Macbook and use `Audio MIDI Setup` app that comes along with macOS to test.
 You can also see the serial data from the serial monitor in `Arduino IDE`.
 If you have a MIDI Device available, then use that instead for more realistic scenario!

 ## Complete Code